 Always use Evorel Sequi patches exactly how your doctor or pharmacist has advised you, and speak to a medical professional if you are not sure or have any questions.

 In short, yes.
 Evorel Sequi can be very effective and works well to treat a range of menopausal symptoms, from severe physical symptoms like hot flushes, insomnia, night sweats, osteoporosis and vaginal dryness, to distressing psychological symptoms such as mood swings, irritability and depression.
 Your doctor will only prescribe Evorel Sequi for you if they believe it is the best option to treat your symptoms.

-Don’t just take our word for it — head over to our Evorel Sequi customer reviews page, where you can read all about the experiences of real users and discover whether they think that these HRT patches work.
+Don’t just take our word for it — head over to our Evorel Sequi customer reviews page, where you can read all about the experiences of real users and discover whether they think that these HRT patches help them.

 If you’ve been using Evorel Sequi for at least three months and your menopausal symptoms don’t seem to be improving (or you think they might be getting worse), then you should speak to your GP.
 Women using any form of HRT should have regular check-ups and review their use of HRT with a doctor at least once a year.